 Discover Newfoundland and Labrador’s wild landscapes and breathtaking nature or dive into its historical and cultural experiences with these top things to do.
 Whatever you choose to do in Newfoundland will no doubt be a memorable adventure!

 1. Walk on Earth’s Mantle at The Tablelands

 Walk among the rubble of billion-year-old rocks that once sat in the earth’s inner core.
-The Tablelands in Gros Morne National Park is a sight to see in person!
+The Tablelands in Gros Morne National Park are a sight to see in person!
 You’ll feel like you’re exploring a barren Mars and not Newfoundland’s richly diverse landscapes!

 2. Visit the Floating Turquoise-Blue Icebergs in Iceberg Alley

 During the summer months, stunningly pristine icebergs with turquoise-blue hues come to float down what’s famously nicknamed ‘Iceberg Alley.’
 You can take a boat tour to get up close to these giants or kick up the level of adventure and go kayaking!

 Newfoundland offers world-class whale-watching opportunities unlike anywhere else.
 Go at peak season in the summer, when whales come to feed in packs and visit small towns that dot much of Newfoundland’s coastline.

 4. Photograph the Largest North Atlantic Bird: Nose-Diving Gannets

 Gannets are seabirds that just happen to be North Atlantic’s largest.
 Watch as they suddenly plummet nose-first into the ocean to feed alongside the seals and whales that visit the coastlines.
 And don’t forget your camera’s best zoom lens!

 5. Cruise Through Ice-Carved Glacier Fjords in Gros Morne